Quick Facts About Hamstring Strains

 How is a hamstring injury diagnosed?

-A registered physiotherapist or chiropractor can perform an assessment to aid in diagnosing a hamstring injury.
+A registered physiotherapist or chiropractor can assess to aid in diagnosing a hamstring injury.
 This includes a detailed history of how the injury occurred, and a hands-on assessment to look at the muscle length, strength, and function.
 Typically, a referral for imaging, such as an ultrasound, is not necessary unless there is a suspected complete rupture.
 If this is the case, a consultation with a physician may be appropriate to be referred for imaging.

 What is the recovery time for a hamstring strain?